+Community Meeting

-Community Meeting A community meeting was held on January 11, 2017 at Craigs approximately 60-70 citizens.
+A community meeting was held on January 11, 2017 at Craigs Baptist Church.
+It was attended by approximately 100 people.
+The meeting invites were sent to residents within 3000 feet of the perimeter of Sites A, B and C. A meeting was also held on January 10, 2017 at Fawn Lake for residents.
+It was attended by approximately 60-70 citizens.
 Concerns varied widely but frequent topics included concerns regarding construction noise, construction traffic, loss of hunting land, potential impacts on Fawn Lake (from the Fawn Lake meeting), and public benefits.